Friday, December 4, 2009

 It is a phrase I use often with my clients because I see the positive results of this simple piece of advice often.

+As the leader you have a choice each and every day, each and every hour.
 That choice is simple: to work in your business or on your business.
 In the business means spending most of your time on client business – conference calls, account team meetings, attending client meetings, writing proposals, participating in or leading new business presentations, etc.

 Working on your business means thinking about and doing things that move the firm towards its vision and your desired culture.